stellar-dapps/4m00se-dapp/docs/ROADMAP.md

 ## Product

+- [ ] Dogfood by collecting dapp feedback with a pop-up widget
 - [ ] Hosted forms ([Fleek](https://fleek.co/) possibly)
 - [ ] Using for blog-like website comments
 - [ ] Embeddings tracking — info for customers where their form is used and how